lets-recycle-app/lets-recycle-app-backend/README.md

 db.setInstance('prod-instance');
 ```

-Add SQL statement text to a single threaded processing queue
+Add SQL statement text in the order of execution required to a single threaded processing queue with db.addQueue().
-in the order of execution required.

-Execute any SQL statement by passing a valid string parameter to db.addQueue() e.g.
+Execute the SQL queue by calling db.processQueue() e.g.
 ```javascript

 db.addQueue('show tables');